FAQ & Rules

 What platforms does Pokémon Champions run on?

-Pokémon Champions launches on both the original Nintendo Switch and Nintendo Switch 2.
-Mobile device versions will also be released at a later date.
+Pokémon Champions runs on both the original Nintendo Switch and Nintendo Switch 2.
+Mobile device versions are planned for a later date.
 Check our Formats page for the latest platform information.

 Pokémon Wind and Waves (2027)